 The following selected consolidated financial and other data should be read in conjunction with, and are qualified by reference to, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our audited consolidated financial statements and the accompanying notes included elsewhere in this report.
-The consolidated statements of operations and balance sheet data for the fiscal years ended January 31, 2009 and 2010 and the consolidated balance sheet data as of January 31, 2009, 2010 and 2011 were derived from our audited consolidated financial statements not included in this report.
-The consolidated statements of operations data for the fiscal years ended January 31, 2012 and 2013 and the consolidated balance sheet data as of January 31, 2012 and 2013 were derived from our audited consolidated balance sheet data as of January 31, 2012 and 2013 were derived from our audited consolidated financial statements included in this report.
+The consolidated statements of operations and balance sheet data for the fiscal years ended January 31, 2009 and 2010 and the consolidated financial statements not included in this report.
+The consolidated statements of operations data for the fiscal years ended January 31, 2009 and 2010 and the consolidated financial statements not included in this report.
+The consolidated statements of operations data for the fiscal years ended January 31, 2013 and the consolidated balance sheet data as of January 31, 2012 and 2013 and the consolidated balance sheet data as of January 31, 2012 and 2013 were derived from our audited consolidated financial statements included in this report.